semlix/semlix/docs/source/nested.rst

 Overview
 ========

-Whoosh's full-text index is essentially a flat database of documents.
-However, Whoosh supports two techniques for simulating the indexing and querying of hierarchical documents, that is, sets of documents that form a parent-child hierarchy, such as "Chapter - Section - Paragraph" or "Module - Class - Method".
+semlix's full-text index is essentially a flat database of documents.
+However, semlix supports two techniques for simulating the indexing and querying of hierarchical documents, that is, sets of documents that form a parent-child hierarchy, such as "Chapter - Section - Paragraph" or "Module - Class - Method".

-You can specify parent-child relationships *at indexing time*, by grouping documents in the same hierarchy, and then use the :class:`whoosh.query.NestedParent` and/or :class:`whoosh.query.NestedChildren` to find parents based on their children or vice-versa.
+You can specify parent-child relationships *at indexing time*, by grouping documents in the same hierarchy, and then use the :class:`semlix.query.NestedParent` and/or :class:`semlix.query.NestedChildren` to find parents based on their children or vice-versa.

 Alternatively, you can use *query time joins*, essentially like external key